What is pension credit?

 You can’t get pension credit if you move abroad permanently.

-If you leave the country temporarily, your pension credit can continue to be paid as normal, but not for longer than:4 weeks where the absence is not expected to exceed 4 weeks.8 weeks where the absence is not expected to exceed 8 weeks and is in connection with the death of your partner or another close relative you normally live with.26 weeks where the absence is not expected to exceed 26 weeks and is solely in connection with you, your partner or your child receiving medical treatment.
+4 weeks where the absence is not expected to exceed 4 weeks.8 weeks where the absence is not expected to exceed 8 weeks and is in connection with the death of your partner or another close relative you normally live with.26 weeks where the absence is not expected to exceed 26 weeks and is solely in connection with you, your partner or your child receiving medical treatment.

 You must intend to return within these periods at the date of departure.